 - Major agricultural products include soybeans, pumpkin, corn, hogs, ethanol, peaches, cheese and wheat.

-- Chicago’s O’Hare airport is the third-busiest in the world by passenger numbers, behind Atlanta and Beijing.
+- Chicago’s O’Hare airport is the fourth-busiest in the world by passenger numbers

 - Illinois generates more nuclear power than any other state.